aneez-dev/TeachBridge/README.md

 # TeachBridge

-A structured bridge between teachers and students — multi-class demo (B.Tech CSE Sem 3 and Sem 5 / Machine Learning).
+A structured bridge between teachers who are in need of serious rest or arent available due to emergency and students. — multi-class demo (B.Tech CSE Sem 3 and Sem 5 / Machine Learning).

 ## Run via Vercel: